Experience Spring in Stratford!

 The well-known arts and culture scene in Stratford truly comes alive in spring.
 Along with the festivals or outdoor arts and entertainment, the city of Stratford also comes to life in spring thanks to the greenery and gardens that decorate the city.
 On top of the manicured spaces to visit and explore in Stratford are all of the trails and untamed parts around Lake Victoria.

 Stratford is easily a spring destination in southern Ontario and is easy to get to from a number of places.
-The city is almost equal distance from the shores of Lake Erie, Ontario, and Huron and is a short distance from London or Kitchener.
+The city is almost equally distant from the shores of Lake Erie, Ontario, and Huron and is a short distance from London or Kitchener.
 What’s even more convenient about visiting Stratford is that it is a stop on the VIA Rail.

 Live Music & Entertainment

-A simple way to start exploring live music and entertainment around Stratford is with local venues and pubs or restaurants.
-But one of the biggest attractions in Stratford will also begin this spring, and starts off a full three seasons of live entertainment!
+A simple way to start exploring live music and entertainment around Stratford is with local venues, pubs or restaurants.
+But one of the biggest attractions in Stratford will also begin this spring, and it starts off a full three seasons of live entertainment!

 - The Stratford Festival is a season and series of live theatre performances at four different stages: Festival, Avon, Tom Patterson, and Studio Theatres.
-This popular festival will feature Shakespeare plays and more from April-December 2024.
+This popular festival will feature Shakespearean plays and more from April to December.

 - Stratford’s The Starlight host Live Music Saturdays all spring, as well as various other weekend shows.